codefordenver/rmfu-feed/README.md

 6. Then `vagrant up`.

-Running `vagrant up` sets a domain record in the `/etc/hosts` file (which will will require your password, this can be made [passwordless](https://github.com/smdahlen/vagrant-hostmanager#passwordless-sudo)),downloads an Ubuntu image to your host machine and provisions it with [Clojure](http://clojure.org/) and [Leiningen](http://leiningen.org), and [MongoDB](https://www.mongodb.org).
+Running `vagrant up` sets a domain record in the `/etc/hosts` file (which will will require your password, this can be made [passwordless](https://github.com/smdahlen/vagrant-hostmanager#passwordless-sudo)), downloads an Ubuntu image to your host machine and provisions it with [Clojure](http://clojure.org/) and [Leiningen](http://leiningen.org), and [MongoDB](https://www.mongodb.org).
 Running `vagrant up` for the first time might take a couple minutes.
 If